Alexandru-Sebastian Sandu of 3D Printare Scanare tells us about offering the best 3D Printing, Scanning, and Designing services on the market.

 Alexandru-Sebastian Sandu: 2020 wasn’t a great year for any of the businesses, but 3D Printare Scanare stayed strong because it was the one that needed the least human contact with the clients.
 This allowed us to continue working and developing projects, although at a smaller rate than before 2020.
 In 2021 we managed to somewhat recover the rhythm from before COVID-19, but revenues are still lower than normal.

-The Fun Place is currently closed because there are restrictions in place that seriously limit the business’s ability to at least break-even monthly.
+The Fun Place is currently closed because there are restrictions in place that seriously limit the business’s ability to at least break even monthly.
 Hopefully, we will manage to survive and come even stronger after the pandemic because I strongly believe in the potential of smart entertainment.

-Fiddmark is watching the labour market dynamic to see where it can pivot if needed after the pandemic is over.
+Fiddmark is watching the labor market dynamic to see where it can pivot if needed after the pandemic is over.
 During this time, we worked tirelessly on the platform and new partnerships, as well as looking for investors.
 This one has huge potential for rapid development, but it needs a true sales force team to get it to the next level.

 Did you have to make difficult choices regarding human resources, and what are the lessons learned?